 We have entered into employment agreements with Mr. Farrell, Ms. St. Claire, Ms. Fagan, and Ms. Stephens.
-Each employment agreement provides for a term through December 31, 2002 and is automatically extended for an additional year at the end of each year of the employment agreement, unless the officer or we provide a prior written notice to the contrary.
-Each employment agreement provides for annual salaries to Mr. Farrell, Ms. St. Claire, Ms. Fagan, and Ms. Stephens based upon our book value.
-Mr. Farrell's employment agreement provides for an annual salary equal to 0.25% of our book value, Ms. St. Claire's employment agreements provide for an annual salary equal to 0.20% of our book value.
-Ms. Fagan's and Ms. Stephens employment agreement provides for annual salaries equal to 0.10% of our book value.
-Our "book value" is defined in the employment agreements as the aggregate amounts reported on our balance sheet as adjustments for valuation reserves (i.e., changes in the value of our portfolio of investments as a result of mark-to-market valuation changes).
+Each employment agreement is automatically extended for an additional year at the end of each year, unless the officer or we provide a prior written notice to the contrary.
+Each employment agreement provides for annual base salaries to Mr. Farrell, Ms. St. Claire, Ms. Fagan, and Ms. Stephens based upon our book value.
+Mr. Farrell's employment agreement provides for an annual base salary equal to 0.25% of our book value, Ms. St. Claire's employment agreement provides for an annual base salary equal to 0.20% of our book value.
+Ms. Fagan's and Ms. Stephens' employment agreements provide for annual base salaries equal to 0.10% of our book value.
+Our book value is defined in the employment agreements as the aggregate amounts reported on our balance sheet as "Stockholders' Equity," excluding any adjustments for valuation reserves (i.e., changes in the value of our portfolio of investments as a result of mark-to-market valuation changes).